auth0/docs/articles/tokens/idp.md

 ## How to obtain Identity Provider access tokens

 Identity Provider (IdP) access tokens can be obtained after the user has authenticated with the IdP by making an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an Auth0 API token generated with  `read:user_idp_tokens` scope.
+The `access_token` for the IdP will be available in the `identities` array, under the element for the particular connection.

 For a step-by-step guide on obtaining IdP access tokens, see: [Call an Identity Provider API](/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api).